 1. Toss fruit into a buttered cast iron pan.

 2. Sprinkle tablespoon of brown sugar and lemon juice over the fruit and gently toss.

 3. In a large bowl, add the topping ingredients, mixing together using your fingers.

 4. Sprinkle topping over fruit and keep chilled if you’re making ahead of time.
 If assembling the crisp just a few hours before cooking, don’t even bother putting in the fridge.

-Tip: Do not put a very cold cast iron pan on a very hot grill.
-If chilled, take the crisp out of the fridge at least an hour before cooking so it tempers a bit.
+Tip: Do not put a very cold cast iron pan onto a very hot grill.
+If your pan is chilled, take the crisp out of the fridge at least an hour before cooking so it tempers a bit.